 Although you love outdoor activity, you are equally at home sipping mulled wine in front of a fireplace with friends.
 You don’t like to read books; you prefer magazines and newspapers that give you information quickly.
 You like to travel to learn about different cultures, but you rarely take the time.

 At early to mid-career point you will need an excellent mentor.
-You must learn to curb your natural tendency to avoid conflict.
-You must learn to be more assertive and to take risks.
+You must learn to curb your natural tendency to avoid conflict and learn to be more assertive and to take risks.
 You can be a very skilled diplomat and will excel in team leadership.
 Your drive and determination will lead you to accept higher levels of responsibility.
-You must quell your natural resistance to leaving friends behind.
+It’s important that you quell your natural resistance to leaving friends behind.
 If they are truly friends, they have known all along that you would pass them by, and they are cheering for you!
 As you gain increasing authority, you will become a superb mentor yourself.

 4. The Inquisitor